bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 And it's actually in the App Store, but it's still not the default experience.
 So I thought I'd share some lessons learned, like why isn't it the default experience yet.
 The good news is, LDK worked exactly as the LDK contributors had planned, and it was great to have a first adopter be able to get it working.
-But the biggest problem for Blue Wallet is that the channel management is still manual.
+But the biggest problem for BlueWallet is that the channel management is still manual.
 Like an end user has to set up their channels, manage the liquidity, etc.
 Wallets like Breeze and Moon and Phoenix have demonstrated that if you do that automatically, it's a much better user experience.
 So I think one lesson learned for everyone in the Lightning space is that we need more LSPs, we need LSPs that are available for any wallet to integrate with, and we need an LSP spec.